If you’re new to trading or have been trading for a while now…

 The downside is, it doesn’t sync with as many trading platforms as MyFxBook.

-TradeBench – An online trading journal for stock and ETF traders.
+TradeBench – An online, free trading journal for stock and ETF traders.
 You enter your trades into their server and it will report metrics on your trading performance.

 Also, you can customize your report that lets you filter by trading setups, exit techniques and more.